Concentrating Local Solutions of the Two-Spinor Seiberg-Witten Equations on 3-Manifolds: Introduction

 where $\slashed D_{A}$ is the Dirac operator on $S\otimes E$ twisted by $A$ and the fixed connection $B_0$ on $E$, $F_A$ is the curvature of $A$, and $\mu$ a point-wise quadratic map.
 The equations are invariant under $U(1)$-gauge transformations.

 As mentioned above, there may be sequences $(\Psi_i, A_i)$ of solutions to (\refeq{SW1intro})-(\refeq{SW2intro}) that have no convergent sub-sequences modulo gauge.
-For such sequences, the $L^2$ norm $\|\Psi_i\|_{L^2}\to \infty$ must diverge.
-To highlight the role of the $L^2$ norm for such sequences, one can renormalize the spinor by setting
+For such sequences, a straightforward argument using the Weitzenb\"ock formula \cite[Prop 1.16]{WZCompactness} shows that the $L^2$ norm $\|\Psi_i\|_{L^2}\to \infty$ must diverge.
+To highlight the role of the $L^2$ norm for these sequences, one can renormalize the spinor by setting

 and instead consider the equations (\refeq{SW1intro})-(\refeq{SW2intro}) for the pair $(\tfrac{\Phi}{\e}, A)$.
 The results of Haydys-Walpuski in \cite{HWCompactness} show that if the sequence $(\Psi_i, A_i)$ has no subsequences for which $\|\Psi_i\|$ remains bounded, then the renormalized sequence $(\Phi_i, A_i)$ converges subsequentially to a $\Z_2$-harmonic spinor as $\e\to 0$ modulo gauge transformations on the complement of the singular set $\mathcal Z$ (see Theorem \ref{compactness} in Section \ref{section2.1} for a precise statement).
 At present, it is not known that the singular set of a $\Z_2$-harmonic spinor arising in this way necessarily has more regularity than being a closed, rectifiable subset of Hausdorff codimension 2.
-We do not attempt to address these regularity issues here.
+We do not attempt to address these regularity issues here, and consider only that case that $\mathcal Z$ is a smooth embedded submanifold.

 Reversing the convergence statement to address the gluing question, let $(\mathcal Z_0, A_0, \Phi_0)$ be a $\Z_2$-harmonic spinor on $(Y,g_0)$ with respect to a perturbation induced by $B_0$.
 We assume that it satisfies the following.